AGPR Adoption Application Information

 4. When you complete an application, it is understood that you are requesting to adopt a dog that will live in your home.
 We do not place dogs that you want to give as a gift to someone.
 Your adopted Pyr should be considered a part of your family.

-Once the $10.00 Application fee is submitted you will click the link from within PayPal to return to the Appalachian Great Pyrenees Rescue website.
+Once the $10.00 Application fee is submitted you will click the link from within PayPal to return to the Appalachian Great Pyrenees Rescue website, the link is labeled (Return to Merchant).
 The Adoption Application will be at the bottom of the page.